System builder deployment of Windows 10 for desktop editions

 Create a USB drive that can boot to WinPE

 You must use the matching version of Windows ADK for the images being customized.
-If building an image using the RTM image, use Windows ADK for Windows 10.
-If using a Windows 10, version 1511 image, use the Windows ADK for Windows 10, version 1511.
+For example, if you're building an image for Windows 10, version 1703, use the Windows ADK for Windows 10, version 1703.
 For more details about the Windows ADK, see the Windows 10 ADK Documentation Homepage.

 Follow the on-screen instructions to install the Windows ADK, including the Deployment Tools, Windows Preinstallation Environment, and Windows Assessment Toolkit features.